anoma/namada/documentation/dev/src/explore/design/ledger/ibc.md

                     // Use ChannelReader functions to load the posterior state of modules

-                    // check if the commitment is deleted match check_commitment_state(key) {
+                    // check if the commitment is stored or deleted match check_commitment_state(key) {
                         StateChange::Deleted => {
                             // Assert that the packet was actually sent on this channel
                             //   - Get the stored commitment and compare it with a commitment made from the packet

                             // Check the channel state change
-                            match check_channel_state(channel_id) {
+                            match get_channel_state(channel_id) {
-                                StateChange::Closed => {
+                                ChannelState::Open => {
-                                    // "Timeout"
+                                    // "AcknowledgementPacket"
+                                    // Assert that the packet metadata matches the channel and connection information

                                     // Assert that the connection and channel are open

-                                    // Assert that the counterpart ledger has exceeded the timeout height or timestamp

-                                    // Assert that the packet sequence is the next sequence that the channel expects (Ordered channel)
+                                    // Verify that the packet was actually sent on this channel
+                                    //   - Get the stored commitment and compare it with a commitment made from the packet

+                                    // Verify the proofs to check the acknowledgement has been written on the counterpart ledger
+                                    //   - Use `ibc-rs::ics04_connection::handler::verify::verify_packet_acknowledgement_proofs()`
                                 }
-                                _ => {
+                                ChannelState::Closed => {
+                                    // Check the packet timeout
+                                    if !is_timeout(packet) {
                                         // "TimeoutOnClose"
-                                    // Assert that the packet sequence is the next sequence that the channel expects (Ordered channel)

                                         // Verify the proofs to check the counterpart ledger's state is expected
                                         //   - The channel state on the counterpart ledger should be CLOSED
                                         //   - Use `ibc-rs::ics04_connection::handler::verify::verify_channel_proofs()`
                                     }
-                                // Verify the proofs to check the packet has not been confirmed on the counterpart ledger
+                                    // Verify the proofs to check the packet has not been confirmed on the counterpart ledger yet
                                     //   - For ordering channels, use `ibc-rs::ics04_connection::handler::verify::verify_next_sequence_recv()`
                                     //   - For not-ordering channels, use `ibc-rs::ics04_connection::handler::verify::verify_packet_receipt_absence()`
                                 }
+                                _ => return Err(Error::InvalidChannel("Invalid channel state")),
                             }
+                        }
-                        StateChange::Created | StateChange::Updated => {
+                        StateChange::Created => {
+                            // "SendPacket"
+                            // Assert that the packet metadata matches the channel and connection information
+                            //   - the port is owend
+                            //   - the channel exists
+                            //   - the counterparty information is valid
+                            //   - the connection exists

+                            // Assert that the connection and channel are open

-                            // Assert that the commitment is valid }
+                            // Assert that the timeout height and timestamp have not passed on the destination ledger }
                         _ => return Err(Error::InvalidStateChange("Invalid state change happened")),
                     }